Gause Law Offices has a track record of getting the best results for our clients

 I am a trial attorney, which means I love being in trial.
 Not every case will go to trial (in fact, less than 5% of criminal cases go to trial in Washington State).
 However, when my clients want to go to trial to assert their innocence, they know I am a passionate attorney that is ready to fight.
 I have tried many serious, felony cases all around the state.
 When we go to trial, you will have a prepared, organized, and diligent attorney ready to make the Government prove every single element against you beyond a reasonable doubt.

 I have tried cases with complex mental health issues, skillfully presenting evidence of my client's mental health issues in a way that the judge and jury could easily understand.
 I have navigated complicated medical testimony in a "Shaken Baby Syndrome" case, artfully explaining what each medical concept meant to the jurors so they could easily grasp the issues.
-In 2012, I received an acquittal in a self-defense trial and ensured that my client's story was explained to the jury in an effective way.
+In 2012, I received an acquittal in a self-defense trial after ensuring that my client's story was explained to the jury in an effective way.
 I have also tried murder cases as well as other serious felonies, with victories and favorable results.

 Proven Results - A Passionate Advocate at Sentencing